12 Proven Tricks for How to Stay Awake (on Less Than 5 Hours of Sleep)

 Splash cold water on your face

 While warmth makes us feel like cozying up, exposure to colder temperatures is invigorating.
 If you need a quick pick-me-up while at work, try splashing your face with cool or cold water in the bathroom sink.
 “That’s a stimulant to your skin and nervous system, which wakes you up,” Dr. Shane says.
 This may happen because cold water is a stressor, so the body releases hormones like noradrenaline in response, which puts us on alert.
-This is a tip you can also use to help you stay alert on the road, along with these 8 life-saving ways to stay awake while driving.
+This is a tip you can also use to help you stay alert on the road.

 Take a cool shower